groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 <br>

-> 🤖 "Misspelled Ingredients ([Image B2](/assets/rhode_B2.JPG)): The ingredients list contains chemical spelling errors, including 'Octyidodecanol' (instead of Octyldodecanol) and 'Fliuorphlogopite' (instead of Fluorphlogopite)."
+> 🤖 "Misspelled Ingredients ([Image B2](/assets/rhode_B2.JPG)): The ingredients list contains chemical spelling errors, including **'Octyidodecanol'** (instead of Octyldodecanol) and **'Fliuorphlogopite'** (instead of Fluorphlogopite)."

 ✅ That's right.
 For a second time, Gemini notices typos in the complex chemical names in the ingredient list.
-I think the second chemical is actually "Flluorphiogopite" on the box, but either way, it's a misspelling.
+I think the second chemical actually reads "Flluorphiogopite" on the box, but either way, it's a misspelling.
 I noticed this one as well.

 ![](/assets/rhode_B2_closeup_2.JPG)